 Sherlock, Lupin & Me: The Dark Lady by Irene Adler

-I totally love this story — so does my 11-year old!
+I love this mystery story — so does my 11-year-old!
 The setting is the late 1800s in France.
 The heroes?
 Three best friends, one of whom just happens to be Sherlock Holmes.
 Only in this story, he’s a young boy.
-You’ll fall in love with the spunky, Irene Adler, our author and junior detective as she and her best friends seek to solve the small beach town’s greatest mystery.
+You’ll fall in love with the spunky, Irene Adler, our author, and junior detective, as she and her best friends seek to solve the small beach town’s greatest mystery.

 Minerva Mint The Order of the Owls by Elisa Puricelli Guerra